projectcalico/calico/networking/change-block-size.md

 ### Value

-{{site.prodname}} provides a safe way to change the IP pool block size without disrupting pod connectivity in clusters.
+Because the IP pool block size is configured during install and cannot be edited, you must follow the steps outlined in this article to minimize pod connectivity disruption.

 ### Features